akhenakh/dico/README.md

 	'50000685467ffd11d1000001'

 ### Hooks filters
-There are 3 hooks filter to manipulate data before and after exports
+There are 3 hooks filter to manipulate data before and after exports, it should be a list of callable to filter

 * pre\_save_filter
 * pre\_owner_filter